adammenges/dropmotion/README.md

-dropmotion
+Dropmotion
 ==========

-Simple Dropbox Core API gem for RubyMotion
+This gem provides (or rather, will provide, haha) simple Dropbox Core API support for RubyMotion apps.